ripienaar/free-for-dev/README.md

    * [gliffy.com](https://www.gliffy.com/) — Online diagrams: flowchart, UML, wireframe,...
 Also plugins for Jira and Confluence.
 5 diagrams and 2 MB free
    * [GraphQL Inspector](https://github.com/marketplace/graphql-inspector) - GraphQL Inspector ouputs a list of changes between two GraphQL schemas.
 Every change is precisely explained and marked as breaking, non-breaking or dangerous.
    * [huboard.com](https://huboard.com/) — Instant project management for your GitHub issues, free for Open Source
    * [Instabug](https://instabug.com) —  A comprehensive bug reporting and in-app feedback SDK for mobile apps.
 Free plan up to 1 app and 1 member.
+   * [Ilograph](https://www.ilograph.com/)  — interactive diagrams that allow users to see their infrastructure from multiple perspectives and levels of detail.
+Diagrams can be expressed in code.
+Free tier has unlimited private diagrams with up to 3 viewers.
    * [kanbanflow.com](https://kanbanflow.com/) — Board-based project management.
 Free, premium version with more options
    * [kanbantool.com](https://kanbantool.com/) — Kanban board-based project management.
 Free, paid plans with more options
    * [kanrails.com](https://kanrails.com/) — Kanban board-based project management.
 Free for 3 collaborators, 2 projects and 5 tracks.
 Paid plans available for unlimited collaborators, projects and tracks.
+   * [Kumu.io](https://kumu.io/)  — Relationship maps with animation, decorations, filters, clustering, spreadsheet imports and more.
+Free tier allows unlimited public projects.
+Graph size unlimited.
+Free private projects for students.
+Sandbox mode is available if you prefer to not leave your file publicly online (upload, edit, download, discard).
    * [LeanBoard](https://www.leanboard.io) — Collaborative whiteboard with sticky notes for your GitHub issues (Useful for Example Mapping and other techniques)
    * [MeuScrum](https://www.meuscrum.com/en) - Free online scrum tool with kanban board
    * [Office 365 Developer](https://developer.microsoft.com/en-us/office/dev-program) — Free one-year Office 365 E3 subscription for development/testing.